the-turing-way/the-turing-way/Chapter_Version_Control.md

 A version control system serves the following purposes, among others.

 - Version control enables multiple people to simultaneously work on a single project.
 Each person edits his or her own copy of the files and chooses when to share those changes with the rest of the team.
 Thus, temporary or partial edits by one person do not interfere with another person's work.
-- Version control also enables one person you to use multiple computers to work on a project, so it is valuable even if you are working by yourself.
 - Version control gives access to historical versions of your project.
-This is insurance against computer crashes or data lossage.
+This is insurance against computer crashes, data lossage, or code being broken in the course of future changes.
 If you make a mistake, you can roll back to a previous version.
 You can reproduce and understand a bug report on a past version of your software.
 You can also undo specific edits without losing all the work that was done in the meanwhile.
-For any part of a file, you can determine when, why, and by whom it was ever edited.)
+For any part of a file, you can determine when, why, and by whom it was ever edited.

 ### Commits